DIY Rustic Yarn Wreath for Valentine’s Day

 I made my trial and error about how much of the wreath would be covered with pompoms so I eventually removed some at the end.

 I wanted the hearts to follow both ends of pompoms so using a bodkin {or a safety pin}.
-So, I insert one end of a string of yarn and inserted it through some strings from the back of my hearts to have something to tie them to the wreath.
+So, I inserted one end of a string of yarn and inserted it through some strings from the back of my heart to have something to tie them to the wreath.

 Inserting a yarn string to the back of a pink heart to attach ir to the wreath